mvicens/typrod/README.md

 #### Tables

 - `'table'`: shows a labeled head and record rows.
-Place attribute `data-expression` as we make on `tpd-values` but with an array.
+Place attribute `data-tpd-values` as we make on simple `tpd-values` but with an array.
 - `'thead, tfoot'`: labels `<th>`s.
 - `'tbody > tr'`: outputs `<td>`s.